 Director of Learning Support Services

 Gifted learners receive educational services personalized to meet their unique needs.
 These services include acceleration, grouping, curriculum compacting and pull-out classes, as well as directed studies of advanced online courseware.
 Identification of gifted learners is made through quantitative and qualitative data from ability tests, achievement tests, parent and teacher recommendations, and student portfolios.
-Participation in creative and risk-taking opportunities are encouraged in and outside of the classroom -- examples are Odyssey of the Mind and William & Mary enrichment classes.
+Participation in creative and risk-taking opportunities are encouraged in and outside of the classroom -- examples are Odyssey of the Mind and William & Mary dual enrollment classes.

 WCA maintains a full time ESL program for the sport of students who are learning English in conjunction with their studies.
 This is many times Middle or High School students who have been adopted from foreign countries, or students in our International Program.